gauthma/LaTeX/docs/README.md

 $ sh setup.sh [bare, cv, essay, llncs, presentation, report, standalone]
 ```

+where `your_document_dir` should be the name of the (new) folder which will contain your LaTeX project.
+PDF samples of the templates can be seen in the `build/` directory.
+Sounds simple, right?

-In the last command, if you tab-complete (as the argument has the same name of the `\*.tex` file, minus extension), either the final dot or the whole extension will also be "completed"; this is ok, the script will filter it (i.e. work correctly even with the ending dot and/or extension).
+Well, it gets even better.
+In the last command (`sh setup.sh`), if you tab-complete (as the argument has the same name of the `\*.tex` template file, minus extension), either the final dot or the whole extension will also be "completed"; this is ok, the script will filter it (i.e. work correctly even with the ending dot and/or extension).
+So just type the first characters of the name of the template you want, hit <Tab>, and the setup script will take care of the rest.

-The `setup.sh` script will patch `CompileTeX.sh`---running this script is how you compile the templates---and set all the required options for the chosen template.
+Speaking of which, the `setup.sh` script will also patch `CompileTeX.sh`---running this latter script is how you compile the templates---and set all the required options for the chosen template (see XXX for further details about these options).
 It will also **remove the .git folder**, in addition to any unneeded files, depending on the value of its argument (i.e. the chosen template).
 E.g. if argument is `cv`, then it will remove `report.*`, `essay.*`, etc.

-**Warning**: the script requires **GNU sed** to edit the `CompileTeX.sh`!
-If you don't have it, then comment that line and edit the `CompileTeX.sh` manually (check `setup.sh` to see where `sed` was used).
+And to top it all, if you are working on a large document, and just `\including` the specific part you are writing, then `CompileTeX.sh` can also be configured to build *two* copies: one abridged, which is supposed to build quickly, and another, *unabridged* one (more on this below), comprising the full document.
+It will take longer to compile, but it will also leave you with a handy reference copy, should you need to check something that is not in the part you are currently writing.

-Do work with LaTeX skeletons provided, compile using `CompileTeX.sh`, and enjoy profit!!
+So all that is left is to do work with LaTeX skeletons provided, compile using `CompileTeX.sh`, and enjoy profit!!
+If you're interested, read on!

+The templates
+---

+These are the templates I use for most of (there are PDF examples for each in the `build/` directory):

+- `bare.tex`: A very simple template, that I use for what one might dub "quick notes".

+- `cv.tex`: The template I use for my Curriculum Vitæ.

+- `essay.tex`: Writing is often a good way to vent complaints.
+I write them with this template and then dump them on my website. `\input`s preamble `includes/essay_preamble.tex`.

+- `llncs.tex`: Springer's template for writing papers, with a few tweaks of my own (for more on these, see below section "Further Reading"). `\input`s preamble `includes/llncs_preamble.tex`.

+- `presentation.tex`: This uses the `beamer` class, tweaked to my liking.
+Because in what slide making (and presentation giving) is concerned, the simpler the better. `\input`s preamble `includes/presentation_preamble.tex`.

+- `report.tex`: I use this template as a sort of "offline wiki".
+For notes about research. `\input`s preamble `includes/report_preamble.tex`.

+- `standalone.tex`: This I use when I need to try out some sketch, in `TikZ` or `xy-pic`, or something like that.
+Instead of experimenting in the document where I need to place the picture, I try it out in this standalone template.
+If nothing else, it compiles a lot faster!
+The PDF produced will be a "full-scale" picture.
+To include it say, on a presentation, do `\centering{\graphicbox{standalone}}`.

+The example *LaTeX* files are processed using `XeLaTeX`, except for `cv`, which uses `LuaLaTeX`, to simplify using pretty fonts, and `llncs` which requires `PdfLaTeX`.

+All of these templates use a... *sizable* number of packages.
+However, all of these should be available in the TeXLive package (in Archlinux, at least, they are).
+If such is not the case, the reader can always install them on a local TeX tree.
+Also, I use a custom font, `Charis SIL`, which requires manual installation (see below, the "Further Reading" section).
+If the user does *not* wish to use them, just comment out the lines concerning the `fontspec` package, and any related lines (that should be just above, or just below).

+Fonts
+---

+sdf

 Unabridged copy
 ---